U.S. History Lesson Plans and Resources

 Korean War Project

 An excellent site for information regarding the Korean War.
-See also Tales and Visions of the Korean War: A Guide to Internet Resources.

 The United States Enters the Korean Conflict